Sarah P. Harkness

+Sarah Pillsbury Harkness (July 8, 1914 – May 22, 2013) was an American architect.

 Early life and education

 Born Sarah Pillsbury in Swampscott, Massachusetts, but called "Sally", she was the daughter of Samuel Hale Pillsbury, a lawyer, and the former Helen Farrington Watters.

 She graduated from the Winsor School and then from the Cambridge School of Architecture and Landscape Architecture, which was affiliated with Smith College), with a master's degree in 1940.
 In 1941, she married John "Chip" Cheesman Harkness, also a co-founders of TAC, and they had seven children.

 Career

 She is the author of Sustainable Design for Two Maine Islands, The Architects Collaborative Encyclopedia of Architecture, and co-edited The Architects Collaborative Inc., 1945 to 1965 with Walter Gropius.
 Her papers are stored at the International Archive of Women in Architecture.

 She lived in Lexington, Massachusetts, at Six Moon Hill, a community dwelling designed by TAC.
 Harkness received a D.F.A. from Bates College in 1974.

 Harkness was elected as fellow to the American Institute of Architects in 1979.
 Harkness was a registered architect in both Massachusetts and Tennessee.
 In 1981, she was a mentor of architect Cheryl L. McAfee.

 "Still Standing: Conversations With Three Founding Partners of The Architects Collaborative" was a 2006 film documentary about The Architects Collaborative, and featured Harkness.